 She rushed the closest ghoul and swung down hard with her chain as soon as she was within striking range.
-The rusty hook of her weapon slammed down into the back of this thing, and she pulled upwards and backwards as she laughed, embracing the power of her fury and insanity, insanity the last remaining weapon in her arsenal, true, but a powerful weapon at that.
+The rusty hook of her weapon slammed down into the back of this thing, knocking it to the red earth below.
+She reached down and buried the hook within its mottled back, and then she pulled upwards and backwards as she laughed, embracing the power of her fury and insanity, insanity the last remaining weapon in her arsenal, true, but a powerful weapon at that.

 The spine of this creature tore upwards and outwards, ripping through its paper-thin skin, and the skull of this mishappen beast came with it, no blood to speak of, just a puff of dust as the rest of the thing fell to the ground like a partially deflated balloon.